VITRINE was invited to participate in DAMA 2019, where we presented a new sculpture and drawing work by Sam Porritt.

 The sculpture, titled ‘Citadel’, 2019, consists of Canvas, Card, Gesso, Hair, Sand, Ground Glass, and Wax Crayon.
-It continues the artist’s interest in using a crenelated line to evoke the sense of a fortification.
+It continued the artist’s interest in using a crenelated line to evoke the sense of a fortification.
 Here Porritt deploys it to economically make a distinction between inside and outside, in this instance positioning the viewer outside the compound, separating us from the source of a warm light emanating from the sculpture by three consecutive layers of battlements.
 It is at once a humorous yet acid tinged reflection on power and forms of its physical consolidation.
-The accompanying drawing is a new piece in the artist’s ‘Help’ series.
+The accompanying drawing was a new piece in the artist’s ‘Help’ series.

 Referencing both individual and shared histories, Sam Porritt’s work in drawing, sculpture, text and the moving image is largely concerned with human agency and its associated ethical implications.
 What can at first appear to be unconnected ideas and questions articulated in disparate ways are in fact often the same intractable problems only viewed from different perspectives.

 DAMA was founded in 2016 as an independent and collaborative project located in historic buildings in the city centre.
-The 2019 edition, titled “Change“, welcomes 11 international galleries to present 11 emerging artists with site-specific artworks in full dialogue with the rooms, distributed on approximately 500 square meters and characterized by baroque atmospheres and original frescoes by Domenico Guidobono.
+The 2019 edition, titled “Change“, welcomed 11 international galleries to present 11 emerging artists with site-specific artworks in full dialogue with the rooms, distributed on approximately 500 square meters and characterized by baroque atmospheres and original frescoes by Domenico Guidobono.